HACKSSENTIAL RULES ~ CHAPTER II

 Features: A Cleric lives in service to a divine Patron, aligning their life and choices with the Patron’s Path.
 This devotion grants them access to Clerical Canons, a form of divine magic.
 Some Patrons may require oaths, such as vows of poverty or chastity, as part of this commitment.

-Assets: No additional assets beyond those granted by the character’s background.
+Assets: No additional assets beyond those granted by the background.

-ES: Artistic Vein (specific); Brawl; Clerical Canon (Prayer); Combat Art (thrown weapons); Dodge; Education (Alchemy, Art, Astrology, Geography, Heraldry, Language, Medicine, Mythology, Nature, Religion, Science, History); First Aid; Lore (CC); Perception; Stamina; Workmanship (apothecary, sawbones).
+ES: Artistic Vein (specific); Brawl; Clerical Canon (Prayer); Combat Art (thrown weapons); Dodge; Education (Alchemy, Art, Astrology, Geography, Heraldry, Language, Medicine, Mythology, Nature, Religion, Science, History); First Aid; Lore (CC); Perception; Workmanship (Apothecary, Sawbones).

 Druid (Way of Errants)